Ladder Capital (LADR)

 5. Sales Growth

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Ladder Capital’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 15.4% over the last two years.
+Ladder Capital’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 9.7% annually.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.